zanderfilms/ellianderpictures.co.uk/_documentaries/saturn-v-story.md

 kind: 52min Documentary
 year: 2014
 video_url: satv miniclip.mp4
-excerpt: The incredible story of the mighty rocket that took Man to the Moon.
+excerpt: This is the story of the most powerful machine ever built, and the men and women who believed it could fly.
 poster: "/uploads/satv_poster.jpg"

 ---